noahehall/theBookOfNoah/0current/security/websecurity.md

     - audit trails: log files or database entries that are recorded whenever a user performs an action
       - especially important for resources that arent designed to be discoverable
       - i.e. audit everything whether or not there are inbound links to the resources
+      - useful for troubleshooting and forensic analysis
   - testing the access control
-    - test authorization via properly vettd identity data in your system
+    - test authorization via properly vetted identity data in your system
     - unit tests should make assertions about who can and CANT access every resource type in your system
+    - penetration testing: probin for missing/errneous access control rules that can be abused

 ## People & their prcoesses